Lifetime Coaching Award

 Lifetime Coaching Award 2008: Cliff Jones

 Having studied sports psychology and coached rugby and cycling, Cliff took up croquet coaching and has been associated with a number of clubs in Bedfordshire, Dorset and Devon.
 He has run many coaching courses for the South West Federation (SWF) and actively helped start-up croquet in Cornwall, by running training and qualification courses for coaches.
 Appointed Chairman of the SWF in 2004 and representing it on Council, Cliff chaired the Coaching Committee.
 Although ill health curtailed his activities in 2007, he took a keen interest in the Croquet Academy, running the Academy's inaugural Gold and Silver Gilt courses, and developing some excellent course manuals.
-Appointed SWF Coaching Officer in 2008, Cliff runs courses from novice to advanced and he has recently set up a coaching programme for the Croquet Association of Ireland.
-Cliff's commitment to coaching has been an excellent example of the level of dedication that many members of the CA give to our sport.
+Appointed SWF Coaching Officer in 2008, Cliff runs courses from novice to advanced and he has recently set up a coaching programme for The Croquet Association of Ireland.
+Cliff's commitment to coaching has been an excellent example of the level of dedication that many Croquet England Associates give to our sport.

 Outstanding Service Award 2007: Brian Teague